openpgpjs/openpgpjs/README.md

     npm install && npm test

-For debugging browser errors, you can open `test/unittests.html` in a browser or, after running the following command, open [`http://localhost:3000/test/unittests.html`](http://localhost:3000/test/unittests.html):
+For debugging browser errors, you can run `npm start` and open [`http://localhost:8080/test/unittests.html`](http://localhost:8080/test/unittests.html) in a browser, or run the following command:

-    grunt browsertest
+    npm run browsertest

 ### How do I get involved?